 |December||2/36||7/44||58/2.2||Not the best period to go|

 The Edinburgh international airport is located 13 kilometres (8 miles) west of the city centre.

 The city of Edinburgh has an excellent bus network.
 This is the ideal means of transport to discover the Scottish capital.

-The centre of Edinburgh has many narrow and one-way streets, and a limited number of parking spaces.
+The centre of Edinburgh is comprised of many narrow and one-way streets and offers a limited number of parking spaces.
 Renting a car is only the best option if you plan to leave the capital, perhaps to visit the Scottish countryside.

 Sixty bus lines (including 12 night-time bus lines) are available throughout the city and serve its main axes between 6:00 a.m. and midnight.